NUKnightLab/LoRaHarvest/README.md

 I recommend running specific test targets.
 Run `test -e native` through most of your development cycles while you are working through the logic of your code, then run `test` or embedded-specific targets for occasional sanity checks.

+You may need to add your device to platformio.ini.
+I have included the Uno and the Adafruit Feather M0 because this is what I have access to and work with.
+I will probably add in the Feather 32u4 soon as well.